spider/spider/README.md

 # Spider Graphs
-A simple, flexible, and generic graph database abstraction for php.
-This is in proposal stage right now, the api is being worked out.
+A simple, flexible, and generic graph database abstraction for php. **This is in proposal stage right now**, the api is being worked out.
 Pull Requests against the proposal documents are welcome, but only if you work with Graph Databases.

 *Goals*